AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 2. Next, download the latest `soconnect.jar` [file](https://github.com/AY2122S1-CS2103T-W15-3/tp/releases) (What is a jar file?
 Click [here](https://www.lifewire.com/jar-file-4138386) find out more).

-3. Copy the file to the folder you want to use as the _home folder_ for your SoConnect.
+3. Then, copy the file to the folder you want to use as the _home folder_ for your SoConnect.

    ![_Home Folder_](images/demo-screenshots/homeFolder.png)